-Order your bees in the winter for shipment in April or May.
-Sometimes package bees sell out, so order early.
+It is best to order your bees in the winter for shipment in March through May.
+Sometimes package bees sell out, so avoid problems by ordering early.

 Draper's is located in Pennsylvania and sells package bees and queens as well as a selection of beekeeping supplies.
 They sometimes have nucs available for pickup only.
-They offer Italian, Italian/Russian, Carniolan, and Minnesota Hygienic/Carniolan bees.
+They offer Italian, Italian/Russian, Carniolan, and Minnesota Hygienic Carniolan subspecies of bees.

-Long Lane Honey Bee Farms is in Illinois and sells nucs as well as package bees.
+Long Lane Honey Bee Farms is a family business located in Illinois, which sells nucs as well as package bees.
 They also offer bees as part of their beginner beekeeping kits.
 Supplies include hives, tools and smokers, protective clothing, queen-rearing equipment, and honey extraction equipment.

-Rossman Apiaries in Georgia sells package bees, queens, and beekeeping supplies and equipment including hives made of cypress wood.
-They offer supplements, feeding supplies, tools and smokers, and beekeeping books.Continue to 5 of 5 below.
+Since 1936 Rossman Apiaries in Georgia has been a family business that sells package bees, queens, and beekeeping supplies and equipment including hives made of cypress wood.
+They offer supplements, feeding supplies, tools and smokers, and beekeeping books.Continue to 5 of 7 below.

-BeeWeaver sells package bees, queens, and breeder queens for the beekeeper who wants to raise his or her own queens.
-They are located in Austin, Texas, but do ship all over the United States.
-Their BeeWeaver queens are a combination of Buckfast, BeeSMaRT, and AllStar lines and are bred to be resistant to varroa and to have high honey production and produce strong colonies.
+BeeWeaver is another family business; this one dates back to 1888.
+The company sells package bees, queens, and breeder queens for the beekeeper who wants to raise his or her own queens.
+They are located in Austin, Texas, but ship all over the United States.
+Their BeeWeaver queens are a combination of Buckfast, BeeSMaRT, and AllStar lines and are bred to be resistant to varroa mites, have high honey production, and produce strong colonies.